kyegomez/movie-gen/README.md

 ## Contributing

-We welcome contributions!
+They welcome contributions!
 Please follow the standard GitHub flow:

 1. Fork the repository
 2. Create a new feature branch (`git checkout -b feature-branch`)